 In reality, there are a limited number of passes available, but only for Annual Passholders.
 Instead on the right side, you can see all 4 parks have availability still for resort guests.

-What will happen to the unused reservation inventory?
+What happens to the unused reservation inventory?

 Make sure to read the Disney Park Pass System page on the Disney World website.
 Here you will find all the updates, availability, and any important information.